October - March

 Drinking Water - Available at the Chino Hills State Park Discovery Center, the Rolling M Ranch area, and the Equestrian Staging area.

-Smoking - Smoking is allowed in the campground only when campfires are also permitted.
+Smoking - Smoking is not allowed

 Trash - Pack it in, pack it out!

 Weapons - Weapons of any kind are prohibited.

 Collecting - Animals, plants, rocks, dirt and artifacts are protected by law and may not be disturbed or collected.

 Nearby State Parks

 Riverside, California 92504